Skip to content

 • Windows with supported NVIDIA graphics: CUDA GPU acceleration

-• Windows with AMD or Intel graphics: CPU only
+• Windows with AMD or Intel graphics: CPU fallback

 Motion State does not currently provide Windows GPU acceleration for AMD or Intel graphics.
 Those systems use CPU fallback.